autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/control-command-gear-cmd.md

 ## Description

-Request a gear change.
-The gear types are listed in the table below.
+Send the gear change command to the vehicle.
+The commands are listed in the table below.
 It is recommended to set QoS to transient_local and publish only when the command changes, but currently many implementations publish the command periodically.
 Therefore, ensure consistency across the entire system.